spriadka/testsuite/README.md

 Path to Firefox binary file.
 If not provided system default firefox will be used.
 E.g. `-Darq.extension.webdriver.firefox_binary=/home/user/apps/firefox-31.2.0esr/firefox`

+### Optional take.screenshot.after.each.test parameter

+If screenshot should be made after each test.
+Default is `false`.
+E.g. `-Dtake.screenshot.after.each.test=true`

 ## Modules

 ### common